 The Fern Forest Community Association is operated almost entirely by community volunteers.
 Your participation is welcome!
-Attend a monthly meeting on the first Saturday of every month at 10am, held at the community lot on Captain’s Drive.
+Attend a monthly meeting on the second Saturday of every month at 10am, held at the community lot on Captain’s Drive.
 Our Fern Forest community is stronger if we all stand and work together as so many association members have done for almost 40 years!

 To find detailed information for your property in Fern Forest Vacation Estates Sub-division, follow this link to the County of Hawai’i Real Property Tax location online.

 Mahalo to all our community members past and present for volunteering their efforts through the many years, leading the FFCA forward in its mission.